dianasandu2001/Endless_Dreamer/README.md

 by Diana Sandu

 ## **Summary**:
 An endless runner game situated in the realm(s) of my future game called Dreamer.
-It includes different maps with their own unique aesthetics and story.
-Inspired by temple run.
+It includes different maps with their unique aesthetics and story.
+Inspired by Temple Run.

 ## **Core Mechanics**:
 -	Running faster and faster as time passes